influxdata/docs-v2/content/influxdb/v2.0/reference/internals/shards.md

 ## Shard life-cycle

 ### Shard precreation
-InfluxDB **shard precreation service** creates new shards with future start and end times before data arrives.
+The InfluxDB **shard precreation service** pre-creates shards with future start and end times for each shard group based on the shard group duration.

-It does not create shards that are either wholly or partially in the past.
+The precreator service does not pre-create shards for past time ranges.

-#### Configure shard precreation
+When backfilling historical data, InfluxDB creates shards for past time ranges as needed, resulting in temporarily lower write throughput.

-To configure the InfluxDB shard precreation service, use the following `influxd` configuration settings:
+##### Shard precreation-related configuration settings
 - [`storage-shard-precreator-advance-period`](/influxdb/v2.0/reference/config-options/#storage-shard-precreator-advance-period)
 - [`storage-shard-precreator-check-interval`](/influxdb/v2.0/reference/config-options/#storage-shard-precreator-check-interval)